GaboTv/sigfox-nodejs-mqtt/readme.md

 ## Sigfox MQTT Node.js Tutorials

 From <http://mqtt.org/>  :
-*MQTT stands for MQ Telemetry Transport.
-It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
-The design principles are to minimise network bandwidth and device resource requirements whilst also attempting to ensure reliability and some degree of assurance of delivery.
-These principles also turn out to make the protocol ideal of the emerging “machine-to-machine” (M2M) or “Internet of Things” world of connected devices, and for mobile applications where bandwidth and battery power are at a premium.*

-In nutshell, MQTT works with publishers, subscribers and topics.
+MQTT works with publishers, subscribers and topics.
 Anyone can publish to any topic hierarchy such as *device/23ED5E/temperature* and anyone can subscribe to any topics.
 MQTT needs brokers to interface between publishers and subscribers, you can build a broker locally with products such as <http://www.hivemq.com> or you can use for ex.
 IBM Watson IOT platform as your MQTT broker.

+*MQTT stands for MQ Telemetry Transport.
+It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
+The design principles are to minimise network bandwidth and device resource requirements whilst also attempting to ensure reliability and some degree of assurance of delivery.*

+*These principles also turn out to make the protocol ideal of the emerging “machine-to-machine” (M2M) or “Internet of Things” world of connected devices, and for mobile applications where bandwidth and battery power are at a premium.*

 ### Purpose
 We want to create a node.js server that will be called by Sigfox callbacks.
 This server will take the payload sent by the IOT device and publish it to the MQTT broker.
 It's a very simple middleware between Sigfox and MQTT.